cusma/pposdex/README.md

 For sake of completenss we will evaluate them both.

 ### PPoS Dex Index
-Comniing all the 4 statements we will know "how far" PPoS is from its purely theoretical decentralization.
+Combining all the 4 statements we will know "how far" PPoS is from its purely theoretical decentralization.

 So we will measure this distance form ideality as:

-- `PPoS DEX INDEX = ALGO DYNAMICS * ALGO ONLINE STAKE * ONLINE ACCOUNTS * PPoS GINI`
+- `PPoS DEX INDEX = ALGO DYNAMICS * ALGO ONLINE STAKE * ONLINE ACCOUNTS * (1 - PPoS GINI)`

     * 0 = complete PPoS centralization
     * 1 = complete PPoS decentralization